DevOps-Represent/kubernetes-101/2-Deployments-and-Services.md

 So the pod is up, now how do we access it?

-In Kubernetes, there is an object type called a `service` which functions as a load balancer.
+In Kubernetes, there is an object type called a `service` which functions as a load balancer - a director of traffic.
 What this means is that if someone needs to talk to or access a `Pod`, then they need to go through the `Service`.

 ![Kubes](/images/12-services.png)